 Chapter Two: EML 4552C

+Restated Project Scope

-Spring PlanThis project includes the redesign of the shoulder joint and the arm of the RE-RASSOR.
+This project includes the redesign of the shoulder joint and the arm of the RE-RASSOR.
 The shoulder blades (the interface between shoulder and chassis) have also been modified to reduce the total part count.
 All parts need to be made from 3D printed PLA, and the shoulder joint will be driven by a NEMA 23 stepper motor.
 The stepper motor and gearbox must fit inside constraints imposed by the main body and must allow for 270 degrees of motion, likewise the arm must fit inside the room between the drums and allow for wires to be routed through it.

-Spring PlanResults
+Results

 2.2.1 Material Testing